pepopowitz/getting-unstuck/slides/src/02-embrace.md

 Or experience level

-As we saw by the hands
+As we saw by the responses

 ---